SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 A use case for `INTO dobj` is when the table should not be changed using the copied table line.
 However, copying comes at a performance cost.
 Imagine that your table contains many columns or nested components.
-In this case, it is better not to copy at all (although you can use the `TRANSPORTING` addition to restrict the fields to be copied).
+In this case, it is advisable not to copy at all (although you can use the `TRANSPORTING` addition to restrict the fields to be copied).

 <p align="right"><a href="#top">⬆️ back to top</a></p>